Carabantú

 These seven short videos were made by children and young people in Medellín, the majority of whom are the children of people who migrated to the city from the Pacific coastal region of the country, which has a predominantly Black population.
 The videos all deal with the theme of community leadership, a theme suggested by the alarming frequency with which Afro-Colombian community leaders are killed.

-In Siembra (Sowing), children dramatise a story about a neighbourhood that tries to tackle environmental problems such as garbage and pollution, with help from local leaders.
+In Siembra (Sowing), children dramatise a story about the residents of a neighbourhood who try to tackle environmental problems such as garbage and pollution, with help from local leaders.

 Ref.